wiz30/FFN/README.md

 1. Moonwalk
 2. One-frame walk
-3. Discord integration
-4. Lua scripts reader (perhaps, I'm not sure)
+3. Lua scripts reader (perhaps, I'm not sure)
-5. Detect if another player uses FFN, if does - render his name purple (will send your username to a database server) (I'll think about this feature, perhaps useless but cool to see if someone is also in the same boat.
-This will not be included in the next client to avoid unnecessary detection)
+4. Sync usernames with database, so people will automatically see FFN users

 ...